 - Integrated approach to healthy lifestyles

-The Human Performance Laboratory (Mabel Lee Hall, room 141) and the Body Composition Laboratory (Mabel Lee Hall, room 151) are directed by Dr. Terry J. Housh.
-These laboratories are equipped with an underwater weighing tank, spirometers, metabolic carts, isokinetic dynamometers, analog/digital converters for surface electromyography and mechanomyography, cycle ergometers, treadmills, and resistance training machines and free weights.
+The Human Performance Laboratory (Neihardt Hall) and the Body Composition Laboratory (Neihardt Hall) are directed by Dr. Terry J. Housh.
+These laboratories are equipped with an underwater weighing tank, spirometers, metabolic carts, isokinetic dynamometers, analog/digital converters for surface electromyography and mechanomyography, cycle ergometers, treadmills, resistance training machines, and free weights.

-The Wellness Assessment Laboratory (Leverton Hall, room 108) is directed by Dr. Shinya Takahashi.
-The lab is equipped with a portable force plate, a bioelectrical impedance (BIA) machine, anthropometric measurement devices, a reflectance photometry blood analysis machine, tri-axial accelerometers, a treadmill, a cycle ergometer, free weights and a power rack.
+The Wellness Assessment Laboratory (Leverton Hall, Room 211 and online at https://go.unl.edu/7npj) is directed by Dr. Shinya Takahashi.
+The lab is equipped with a portable force plate, a bioelectrical impedance (BIA) machine, anthropometric devices, a reflectance photometry blood analysis machine, tri-axial accelerometers, a treadmill, a cycle ergometer, free weights, and a power rack.

-- Physical therapy, physician's assistant and other health professions
+- Physical therapy, physician assistant and other health professions

 - Research and graduate programs